 Filled with the realization that I am not alone.

 There are others who see the beauty and allure of a simply sliced onion.
-There are others who care more for sharing than the drudgery of SEO.
+Others who care more for sharing than the drudgery of SEO.
 There are others who show their love through food.
 There are others who wonder how much to share, and how.
-There are others who work to make time for the ones they love.
+Others who work to make time for the ones they love.
 There are others, just like me.

 My plate was filled: my creativity was nourished, and so was my belly.
 Can I just confess something?
 This was the first conference I have been to where I did not leave hungry, both literally and figuratively.
 I may have learned a lot, but I ate a lot, too.
-Everyone who worked so hard to make BTP a success, everyone who cooked from the heart, and the delicious ingredients from the BTP sponsors – well, it was all delicious.
+Everyone worked so hard to make BTP a success.
+Everyone cooked from the heart, and the delicious ingredients from the BTP sponsors – well, it was all delicious.
 We ate, and we ate well.

 It could even be just the right dish for a potluck.